Qoosim/Qoosim/README.md

 ## Hi, 👋 I'm Qoosim || Full-Stack-Developer

+I am a full stack web developer with a passion for creating seamless and visually appealing user experience.
 Whether figuring out a difficult problem or crafting a beautiful user experience, as a Full Stack Developer, programming satisfies my desire for both constant learning and personal ongoing refinement.
-While I’m not coding, I love reading amazing books on psychology, learning a new language, or just researching on other languages.
+While I'm not coding, I love reading amazing books on psychology, learning a new language, or just researching on other languages.
 I am available for hire and ready to relocate or work remotely.

 ### About me
 ````